umgbhalla/dotfiles/README.md

     - An internet connection (preferably ethernet)
     - A disposable usb drive that can be wiped
 2. Download the latest [FreeBSD](https://www.freebsd.org/where.html) installation image from their website.
-I chose `amd64` architecture release `12.1`.
-When given the option, I selected the memstick image instead of a standard iso since it does not require an internet connection for the base installation, and wifi was difficult to set up without proper command line access.
+I chose `amd64` architecture release `12.2`.
+When given the option, select the `memstick.img` instead of a standard iso since it does not require an internet connection for the base installation, and wifi is difficult to set up without proper command line access.
+    > because the disk image contains the both the necessary system files _and_ the ports collection, it will be larger than many standard Linux distribution isos (but still _much_ smaller than any Windows iso).
-3. Burn the downloaded cd image onto the usb.
+3. Burn the downloaded disk image onto the usb.
 4. Boot the machine from the live usb.
 This may require BIOS tweaking depending on your machine.
 Be sure to boot with UEFI if you plan on dual booting with Windows in the future.